lpolloni/aws-hashcat/README.md

 ## How to use Hashcat

-There is some example bellow, you can consult the oficial documentation as well
+There is some example bellow, you can consult the official documentation as well

 Send the file to the server
 ```